webuild-consortium/webuild-github-policies/docs/02-contribution-guidelines.md

 1. Check the [GitHub Policies and Guidelines](01-github-policies-and-guidelines.md)
 2. Search existing issues and discussions
 3. Ask your WP/Group lead
-4. Contact the Technical Coordinator
+4. Contact the Technical Coordinator (webuild-github-support@grnet.gr)

 ---